Cuprins

 Dobrogea is one of Romania’s most fascinating regions, both geologically – it’s the oldest part of the country – and for its unusual landscapes.
 Here you’ll find a rare combination of steppe, limestone cliffs, expansive lakes and xerophytic forests, all concentrated in a compact and easily accessible area.

 Some of the most attractive areas for birdwatching are Capul Doloșman, Cheile Dobrogei, Razim Lake and the surroundings of Jurilovca.
+These places offer an impressive scenery, especially during the migration season, when the number and variety of species increases spectacularly.

-Dobrogea is home to birds that love open areas and a warm climate: the blackbird, the red-winged nightjar, the Bărăgan lark, the great tit and the great skylark are just some of the species that can be seen here.
+Dobrogea is home to birds that love open areas and a warm climate: the stone-curlew, the European nightjar, the Bărăgan lark and the great skylark are just some of the species that can be seen here.
+The months of May-June and September-October are the best times to visit, due to the intense activity during migration.

+Dry landscapes, clear light and intense colors make this region an ideal place for nature photography.
 Dobrogea is like no other part of Romania – the air, the silence and even the wind seem to contribute to the special atmosphere you’ll feel as soon as you step here.

 👉 If you come to Dobrogea for birdwatching, don’t miss the opportunity to explore other treasures in the area.
 From ancient fortresses and isolated monasteries to spectacular natural landscapes, Tulcea has a lot to offer.
 Discover the top unmissable tourist experiences in Tulcea and complete your adventure with some memorable stops.